nwmaker/nrf52ble/README.md

 Add custom service events and its handler. when the BLE_GAP_EVT_CONNECTED is received from the SoftDevice, pass it to on_connect() in ble_cus.c.
 There it is converted to BLE_CUS_EVT_CONNECTED.

+### notify the custom characteristic value changes with a timer

+Timer drive the value change.
+The change is sent out by the notification.

 ## reference
 [custom BLE service](https://github.com/bjornspockeli/custom_ble_service_example)